 DdM: What is your favourite period in time and why?

 Vintage Caf: My favourite period would have to be the 20s and 30s.
 I’m an old romantic at heart and the clothes from that era, the flowing gowns, beading and chiffons, are so romantic.
 I also love a good structured crepe 40’s outfit.
 Hard to come by though.

-DdM: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+DdM: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?

 Vintage Caf: My favourite pieces that I have sold.
 I didn’t realise how difficult selecting just three favourites would be.

-This one because the customer wore it as her wedding dress.
+This one is because the customer wore it as her wedding dress.

-This one because I love vintage crochet pieces and this one is from the 1920s
+This one is because I love vintage crochet pieces and this one is from the 1920s

-And this one because I won an journalism award when I wore it.
+And this one because I won a journalism award when I wore it.
 It was hard to part with.